 Early Origins of the Howk family

 The surname Howk was first found in Devon where one of the first records of the name was found in 1050-71 in a reference of Old English Bynames of Devon.
 Later in the Assize Rolls of Lincolnshire, the Latin form of the name, Hervicus and Richard Hoc were listed in 1218.
-By 1230, the Pipe Rolls of Berkshire has listed John Hook; the first listing of the name as it is more commonly spelt today.
+By 1230, the Pipe Rolls of Berkshire had listed John Hook, the first listing of the name as it is more commonly spelt today.

 Early History of the Howk family

-Another 299 words (21 lines of text) covering the years 1086, 1270, 1275, 1296, 1417, 1636, 1575, 1580, 1658, 1640, 1642, 1635, 1703, 1655 and 1712 are included under the topic Early Howk History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Howk research.
+Another 149 words (11 lines of text) covering the years 1086, 1270, 1275, 1296, 1417, 1636, 1575, 1580, 1658, 1640, 1642, 1600, 1677, 1600, 1618, 1620, 1635, 1703, 1635, 1628, 1712, 1649, 1653, 1664, 1738, 1664, 1655, 1712, 1655, 1672, 1674, 1681, 1763, 1716, 1796, 1763 and 1716 are included under the topic Early Howk History in all our PDF Extended History products and printed products wherever possible.

 Howk Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Howk include Hook, Hooke, Hoke and others.

 Early Notables of the Howk family (pre 1700)

-Another 34 words (2 lines of text) are included under the topic Early Howk Notables in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) are included under the topic Early Howk Notables in all our PDF Extended History products and printed products wherever possible.